 If you are attending college, you probably don’t realize that just a few short years ago gambling was not part of everyday American life.
 Today gambling is as common as alcohol in college life.
 There are gambling opportunities everywhere: Vegas vacations targeting the spring break crowd, state-run lottery tickets at every corner store, Native-run casinos just up the road, slot games can be joined from every computer, and dorm room card games are a Friday night ritual.
 Students with ADHD are especially at risk for developing a gambling addiction.
 In fact ADHD students have an even higher rate of problem gambling than other college students – as many as 19% (nearly 1 in 5) college students with ADHD have a problem with gambling.

 Edge Foundation Executive Director, Robert Tudisco, published this article in the June issue of Attention Magazine.
-Attention is published by CHADD [link] and is available online for paid subscribers.We are … Read More
+Attention is published by CHADD [link] and is available online for paid subscribers.We are pleased to … Read More

 Money management can be a serious issue for people with ADHD.
 A UMASS study (2003/2004) found that 67% of adults with ADHD had trouble managing money.
 That’s compared to the control group where only 15% had money management problems.
 An ADHD coach can help you figure out what works with your style, your strengths, and you budget.
 It can feel like a big financial commitment to get a coach, but the long term payoff can mean getting control of your finances, saving for the future and no more sick feeling every time you get the mail.